coreruleset/documentation/content/configuring/false_positives_tuning.md

 This table is available as a well presented, downloadable [Rule Exclusion Cheatsheet](https://www.netnea.com/cms/rule-exclusion-cheatsheet-download) from Christian Folini.
 {{% /notice %}}

+{{% notice note %}}
+There's also a third group of rule exclusion directives and actions, the use of which is discouraged.
+As well as excluding rules "ById" and "ByTag", it's also possible to exclude "ByMsg" (`SecRuleRemoveByMsg`, `SecRuleUpdateTargetByMsg`, `ctl:ruleRemoveByMsg`, and `ctl:ruleRemoveTargetByMsg`).
+This excludes rules based on the message they write to the error log.
+These messages can be dynamic and may contain special characters.
+As such, trying to exclude rules by message is difficult and error-prone.
+{{% /notice %}}

 #### Rule Ranges

 As well as rules being tagged using different categories, CRS rules are organized into files by general category.
 In addition, CRS rule IDs follow a consistent numbering convention.
 This makes it easy to remove unwanted types of rules by removing ranges of rule IDs.
 For example, the file `REQUEST-933-APPLICATION-ATTACK-PHP.conf` contains the PHP related rules, which all have rule IDs in the range 933000-933999.
 All of the rules in this file can be easily removed using a configure-time rule exclusion, like so: